EllenJCoombs/Asymmetry-evolution-cetaceans/README.md

 ## Data :bar_chart: :chart_with_downwards_trend:

+.xlsx documents have multiple tabs
+.csv documents have single tabs

+All data can be copy and converted to .csv for use in R

 The data provided here are:
-1. the raw radii data for each specimen (n = 172); split by suborder, with details on ranking
+1. `Raw radii data` - the raw radii data for each specimen (n = 172); split by suborder, with details on ranking (.xlsx)
-2. specimen data; ID, species, family, geological age, echolocation frequency categories
+2. `Phylo names and regime data` - specimen data; ID, species, family, geological age, echolocation frequency categories (.csv)
-3. sum radii data for landmarks 67-123
+3. `Landmark radii - all artiodactyls` - sum radii data for landmarks 67-123 (.csv)
-4. data with rostrum removed
+4. `Removal of rostrum` - data with rostrum removed (.xlsx)
+5. `Fossils removed` - data with fossils removed (.csv)

 ## Analysis :chart_with_upwards_trend: :whale2:
 In this repository you will find raw data (.csv files), analyses (details on analyses), code for analyses (code supplied as .R files)